bcgov/nr-arch-exploration/apis/Go/README.md

-This folder contains different micro-services framework implementation based on GO language.
+This folder contains different microservices' framework implementation based on GO language.

+**The APIs are still WIP**